api7/api7-ingress-controller/docs/en/latest/plugins/prometheus.md

 Grafana dashboard shows the metrics exposed in Prometheus graphically.
 [Installing Grafana](https://grafana.com/docs/grafana/latest/#installing-grafana)
 Visit `http://localhost:3000/` in your browser to access Grafana.
 The default username and password are `admin`.
-Then create a new dashboard for `apisix-ingress-controller`.
+Then create a new dashboard for `api7-ingress-controller`.
 ![grafana.png](../../../assets/images/grafana.png)
-Follow the steps to apply the configuration of Grafana Dashboard for `apisix-ingress-controller`.
+Follow the steps to apply the configuration of Grafana Dashboard for `api7-ingress-controller`.

-- Add an empty panel, and import via panel json in `apisix-ingress-controller/docs/assets/other/json/apisix-ingress-controller-grafana.json`.
+- Add an empty panel, and import via panel json in `api7-ingress-controller/docs/assets/other/json/api7-ingress-controller-grafana.json`.
 ![img.png](../../../assets/images/img.png)
 ![import_via_panel_json.png](../../../assets/images/import_via_panel_json.png)
 - Select `Prometheus database` as the datasource.
 Set the URL according to your Prometheus server configuration.